MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 ---
 title: Get started with Dev Proxy
-description: Learn how to install, run and configure Dev Proxy.
+description: Learn how to install, run, and configure Dev Proxy.
 author: garrytrinder
 ms.author: garrytrinder
-ms.date: 04/08/2024
+ms.date: 04/11/2024
 ms.topic: get-started
 zone_pivot_groups: client-operating-system
 #Customer intent: As a developer, I want to test the resilience of my application so that I can understand how my application reacts to cloud API failures.